|

 they used to.
 Overall however, the best LCD projectors still have a

+noteworthy performance advantage in this area.
 LCD also delivers a somewhat sharper image than DLP at any given

 resolution.
 The difference here is more relevant for detailed financial